lfsmoura/testutils/README.md

 testutil output is going to be

->runningtime      iter
+	runningtime     iter
->10               5
+	10              5
->20               10
+	20              10
->12               6
+	2               6

 	options:
 	-h help

 	-m cmd - takes indices from paramter ex. -m "seq 5 10" -l     - adds a "label" # to the results with the indices of the calls -p     - uses the indices as the last paramater of cmd -n     - same as -m "seq 1 n", executes n times